public-fta/pfta/MATHS.md

 q(t) = 1 − 0 / 0,
 ```

-where the indeterminacy in the last expression must resolve to Q.
+where the indeterminacy in the last expression resolves to Q.